 Class I Directors Age Served as a Director Since Current Position(s) with MeiraGTx Martin Indyk, Ph.D.
-70 February 2019 Director Arnold J. Levine, Ph.D.
-82 February 2016 Director Thomas E. Shenk, Ph.D.
-75 June 2015 Director
+71 February 2019 Director Thomas E. Shenk, Ph.D.
+76 June 2015 Director

 Martin Indyk, Ph.D. has served as a member of our Board of Directors since February 2019.
 Ambassador Indyk is an American diplomat and policy expert who has served in senior positions in the Clinton, George W. Bush and Obama administrations, including at the White House as Special Assistant to the President and Senior Director for Near East and South Asia, and at the U.S. Department of State as Assistant Secretary of State for Near East Affairs, Special Envoy for Israeli-Palestinian Negotiations, and as the U.S. Ambassador to Israel.
+From 2010 to 2018, Ambassador Indyk worked at The Brookings Institution, a non-profit public policy organization, where he was responsible for directing research, expanding the reach of the organization internationally, and raising and managing funding for the organization.
+At The Brookings Institution, he served as Executive Vice President from 2015 to 2017, and prior to that as the Vice President and Director of the Foreign Policy Program.
+In 2003, Ambassador Indyk was co-founder with Sheikh Hamad bin Jassem al-Thani of the Doha Forum on U.S. Relations with the Islamic World and, from 2004 to 2017, Ambassador Indyk acted as co-founder with Mr. Haim Saban of the Saban Forum on U.S.-Israel Relations.
 Since October 2018, Ambassador Indyk has served as a Distinguished Fellow at the Council on Foreign Relations, a non-profit think tank specializing in U.S. foreign policy and international affairs.
-In July 2019, he was appointed as a Senior Adviser at Credit-Suisse Asset Management, a consulting role to provide political risk management and strategic advice.
+From July 2019 to July 2022, he served as a Senior Adviser at Credit-Suisse Asset Management in a consulting role to provide political risk management and strategic advice.
 He also served from 2018 to 2020 as an Adviser to the chairman of Youngone Corporation, a leading global manufacturer of outdoor/athletic clothing, textiles, footwear and gear.
-From 2010 to 2018, Ambassador Indyk worked at The Brookings Institution, a non-profit public policy organization, where he was responsible for directing research, expanding the reach of the organization internationally, and raising and managing funding for the organization.
-At The Brookings Institution, he served as Executive Vice President from 2015 to 2017, and prior to that as the Vice President and Director of the Foreign Policy Program.
-In 2003, Ambassador Indyk was co-founder with Sheikh Hamad bin Jassem al-Thani of the Doha Forum on U.S. Relations with the Islamic World and, from 2004 to 2017, Ambassador Indyk acted as cofounder with Mr. Haim Saban of the Saban Forum on U.S.-Israel Relations.
-Ambassador Indyk also serves on the boards of several nonprofit organizations (including the Lowy Institute for International Policy, the Israel Institute for National Security Studies, Israel Policy Forum, and the Middle East Investment Initiative of the Aspen Institute).
+Ambassador Indyk currently serves as a Senior Advisor to UBS Bank, CSAV Shipping Company and Global Infrastructure Partners.
+Ambassador Indyk also serves on the boards of several non-profit organizations (including the Lowy Institute for International Policy, the Israel Institute for National Security Studies and the Israel Policy Forum, and he chairs the Middle East Investment Initiative of the Aspen Institute).
 Ambassador Indyk received a Bachelor of Economics (with honors) from the University of Sydney and a Ph.D. in International Relations from the Australian National University.
 Our Board of Directors believes that Ambassador Indyk's expertise and experience in public service, navigating contentious issues and managing complex organizations provides him with the qualifications and skills to serve on our Board of Directors.